Equevu/Pulsebook/PR.md

 ## PR Best Practices for Fintech

 ### Before Submitting PR
-- Test all changes locally in your development environment
 - Ensure all tests pass with minimum 80% coverage (After Fixing)
 - Run security scans and fix any vulnerabilities
 - Verify no sensitive data in commits